kavyajeetbora/civil_engineering/soil_rock_profile/readme.md

-Predicting the rock properties based on random forest algorithm
+Predicting the rock properties based on borehole chainages and depth of the rock layer using random forest algorithm
 ----

 ### 1. Objective